Sevyls/latex-formulas-mobi-converter/README.md

 Interactive Media Systems is a multimedia research group at the Institute of Software Technology and Interactive Systems, part of the Faculty of Informatics at the Vienna University of Technology.

+## About This Topic

+"Develop a best-effort algorithm for the conversion of formulas set in Latex to Mobi (i.e. HTML 4).
+Currently, formulas are the biggest hurdle for the conversion of Latex documents into e-books.
+This component - if well done - would help providing costly scientifc books as cheap e-books."

+## Introduction

+The main purpose of this software is to provide the ability to automatically convert LaTeX documents into MOBI-eBooks, with the special interest in correct and automated rendering of mathematical formulas on Amazon Kindle eBook reader devices.
+Using the well known web markup and styling languages HTML and CSS, the rendering is independent from different screen sizes and densities.

 ## Libraries used